Spirent/cloudsure/documentation/testcase-overview.md

 ## Scenarios
 This is the section of the testcase that defines the actions to be performed on one or more targets.
 Each testcase consists of at least one scenario, but also could have multiple scenarios.

-If more than one scenario are required, they are in a sequentional list, and each scenario (other than the first) will include a timing aspects relative to the sequence.
+Each scenario will include a delay option, and all but the first with have a timing aspects relative to the sequence.

 Lastly, each scenario includes one or more actions.